State of the City: Omaha mayor highlights city's progress in safety, development, infrastructure

 The mayor ended her speech with a nod to the University of Nebraska Medical Center's work with coronavirus.

-"At this moment, the highly trained experts at the Nebraska Medical Center are responding to the nation’s call for help with the coronavirus outbreak," she said.
+"At this moment, the highly trained experts at the Nebraska Medical Center are

 "The Medical Center’s response, willingness to help, and public health mission perfectly reflect how an organized, civilized society takes care of each other in times of need."